 Super NES?
 No problem.
 Game Boy Advance?
 SHIELD's got you covered.
 Master System?
 If you insist.
 I've found that the somewhat defunct Gameboid and similar emulators from developer Yongzh work great, and the internal button-mapping system works (more or less) with SHIELD's physical controls.
 I assume that more recent emulators will as well, or will soon be updated.
 By the way: I own physical, purchased copies of all the emulated games you see.

 Throw in SHIELD's Miracast and HDMI capabilities, and it's a near-perfect mobile emulation platform, assuming you're OK with hardware that won't fit in your pocket.
 With the relatively anemic requirements and file sizes of classic consoles, SHIELD should hold thousands of games and play them for days at a time.
-I don't won't go quite so far as to say that SHIELD is a must-buy for emulator fans, but if you're on the fence about a purchase, it's enough to tip you onto NVIDIA's greener grass.
+I won't go quite so far as to say that SHIELD is a must-buy for emulator fans, but if you're on the fence about a purchase, it's enough to tip you onto NVIDIA's greener grass.

 Parrot AR Drone